 If you want to improve your guitar playing skills, you have to keep on practicing and learning new songs in order to make progress.

-These songs do not require any complex guitar chords, techniques or fretboard knowledge.
+These songs do not require any complex guitar chords or fretboard knowledge.
 However, you must know the basic guitar chords.

-I have also linked each song with its tabs, chords, and video lesson so that you can easily refer to it without searching for it.
+To make your work easier, I have linked each song with its tabs, chords, and video lesson so that you can easily refer to it without searching for it.

 1. “Hurt” by Johnny Cash

 Released in 2002, ‘Hurt’ is a slow-paced, melodious, and guitar-driven cover song by Johnny Cash, that sounds simple but is quite powerful.

 It is a great pick for beginners because it has fewer chords, an easy strumming pattern, and does not require any advanced guitar techniques.

 The most important part of the song is its intro which has a chord progression that goes as Am, C, and D.

 The good news is, for most parts of this song, this intro repeats over and over.
 It is only in the chorus section, the chord progression changes to Am, F, C, and G.

 Meaning, there are very few finger movements involved in this song and this is one more reason that makes it one of the best guitar songs for beginners.